jlivingood/IETF-L4S-Deployment/Week5-PartC.md

 1. Open the Terminal application.
 2. In Terminal, type (easiest is copy & paste) "defaults write -g network_enable_l4s -bool true".
 This sets the OS to use low latency networking.
-3. In Terminal, paste in this text: "networkQuality -s -C https://rpm-nqtest-st.comcast.net/config" and hit enter.
+3. In Terminal, paste in this text: *networkQuality -s -v -C https://rpm-nqtest-st.comcast.net/config* and hit enter.
 NOTE RESULT IN THE SURVEY

 ## Complete the Survey Form to Submit Results
 Link TBD